 Project managers should be prepared to perform different types of risk analysis.
 For many projects, the quicker qualitative risk assessment is all you need.
 But there are occasions when you will benefit from a quantitative risk analysis.

 Let’s take a look at this type of analysis: What is it?
 Why should we perform it?
 When should it be performed?
 And how do we quantify risks?

 Quantitative risk analysis is a numeric estimate of the overall effect of risk on the project objectives such as cost and schedule objectives.
 The results provide insight into the likelihood of project success and is used to develop contingency reserves.

 Individual risks are evaluated in the qualitative risk analysis.
-But the quantitative analysis allows us to evaluate the overall project risk from the individual risks.
+But the quantitative analysis allows us to evaluate the overall project risk from the individual risks plus other sources of risks.

 Business decisions are rarely made with all the information or data we desire.
 For more critical decisions, quantitative risk analysis provides more objective information and data than the qualitative analysis.
 Keep in mind: While the quantitative analysis is more objective, it is still an estimate.
 Wise project managers consider other factors in the decision-making process.